dekuNukem/PulseHPT/README.md

 * Result will be shown

-* Now you have an idea how bright the light needs to be
+* Now you know how bright the light needs to be

 ![Alt text](resources/photos/test.jpeg)

-Use double side tape, mount the sensor on a vertical surface, a box or something.
+Use double side tape, mount the sensor on a vertical surface, e.g. a box.

-Make sure the sensor is at the **same height as the lens opening**.
+Make sure it is at the **same height as the lens opening**.

 ![Alt text](resources/photos/box.jpeg)